 No Action Alternative: Under the No Action Alternative, the Army would not construct a new CDC facility on Fort Hamilton.
-The Preferred Alternative site would remain as a landscaped area and closed gravel parking lot.
+The Preferred Alternative site would remain as a landscaped area and gravel parking lot.
 Child enrollment capacity would not be increased from 76 children to 126 children.
 The CDC would continue to be operated out of an outdated building.

-Preferred Alternative: The Preferred Alternative site for the Proposed Action is an approximately 95,000 ft2 site bounded by White Avenue, the Verrazzano-Narrows Bridge, Holiday Inn Express, and Garrison Headquarters in northwestern Fort Hamilton.
-Approximately half of the site is a closed gravel parking lot with paved pedestrian pathways and the other half is a landscaped turf lawn area with several trees and shrubs.
+Preferred Alternative: The Preferred Alternative site for the Proposed Action is an approximately 95,000 ft site bounded by White Avenue, the Verrazzano-Narrows Bridge, Holiday Inn Express, and Garrison Headquarters in northwestern Fort Hamilton.
+Approximately half of the site is a gravel parking lot with paved pedestrian pathways and the other half is a landscaped turf lawn area with several trees and shrubs.
 The Preferred Alternative site has sufficient land area to accommodate the Proposed Action and would require minimal preparation, relocation, and demolition of existing services and facilities.
 The Preferred Alternative site is compatible with the 2019 Fort Hamilton Area Development Plan and would allow easy access and connections to existing infrastructure and utilities.
 The Preferred Alternative site does not pose any known health and safety risks to children and is consistent with the CDC's mission.
 The Preferred Alternative site complies with the applicable Army standards and regulations, such as minimum distances to access control points (ACPs).

 Implementation of the Proposed Action at the Preferred Alternative site would create 20 new paved parking spaces.
 Up to 14 trees would be removed during site preparation.
 Tree removals would be recorded, and replacement trees would be planted on Fort Hamilton in compliance with Fort Hamilton's 2009 Tree Replacement Guidelines.
-Construction timing is dependent on the availability of funding and is anticipated to occur between 2027 and 2030.
+Construction is anticipated to commence in 2026.
 Approximately 55 parking spaces in the White Avenue parking lot across from the Preferred Alternative site would be used temporarily for staging and material laydown during construction.
+The gravel parking lot at the Preferred Alternative site has approximately 80 parking spaces and is periodically closed because of wet conditions.
+The gravel parking lot would be demolished for construction of the CDC facility.